Frame Sets and Zeros of Zak transforms of Extended Gaussians: Introduction

 Is total positivity necessary for maximality of frame sets?
 If we modulate a totally positive function, or simply multiply it by a negative number, then it is not totally positive any more but its frame set stays invariant.
+In fact it is also pointed out in \cite{belov2023} that certain linear combinations of Cauchy kernels do admit maximal frame sets, these functions are neither totally positive nor time-frequency shifts or Fourier transforms of totally positive functions, but they are not Wiener functions either.
 Therefore to discuss necessity it perhaps makes sense to phrase it as ``is total positivity necessary for real non-negative Wiener functions to have maximal frame sets?''
-In fact it is pointed out in \cite{belov2023} that certain linear combinations of Cauchy kernels do admit maximal frame sets, these functions are neither totally positive nor (compositions of) time-frequency shifts or dilations or Fourier transforms of totally positive functions, but they are not Wiener functions either.

-The purpose of this paper is to produce a class of complex valued $W_0(\mathbb R)$ functions whose frame sets are maximal and whose Zak transforms also have unique simple zeros at center of the unit square.
-It is clear from their expressions that these functions are as well neither totally positive nor (compositions of) time-frequency shifts or dilations or Fourier transforms of totally positive functions.
-Let
+The purpose of this paper is to report more instances of $W_0(\mathbb R)$ functions whose frame sets are maximal and whose Zak transforms also have unique simple zeros in the unit square.
+Let $a,b,c\in\mathbb C$ with $\re(a)<0$, we call